 Here at Omni, we have welcomed the Internet of Things into our business in more ways than one.
 We understand that the era of IoT will enable previously unconnected devices to share information with HVAC systems.

-What this means is that many HVAC systems will gain the power to fine-tune, and make adjustments for themselves, with little or no human input.
+Soon, HVAC systems will be able to fine-tune and make adjustments for themselves, with little or no human input.
 In short, HVAC systems will learn to think for themselves.

 A smart system could, for example, decrease ventilation flow when it senses that there is nobody inside a building; consequently, saving energy.

 As the age of IoT draws closer, we have prepared for it with our newly forged partnership with Aranet.
-With help from Aranet, we strive to revolutionise wireless monitoring, providing a convenient way for you to collect and analyse real-time data of temperature and humidity, from long ranges.
+Partnering with Aranet, we aim to revolutionise wireless monitoring.
+We want to provide a convenient way for clients to collect and analyse real-time data of temperature and humidity.